ibm-cloud-docs/pattern-sap-on-vpc/reference-architecture-sap-on-vpc.md

 The primary region supports production workloads on VPC running on either SAP Certified Bare Metal or VSIs.
 The secondary region supports nonproduction and disaster recovery workloads if the customer has DR requirements.
 The components deployed to the Edge VPC provide security functions and resource isolation to the {{site.data.keyword.Bluemix_notm}} workloads.

-![A diagram of a computer network description automatically generated](./image1.svg)

 ![A diagram of a computer network description automatically generated](./image1.svg){: caption="Figure 1.
 A diagram of a computer network description automatically generated" caption-side="bottom"}